top of page

 Our Properties

-On March 24th, 1966, in the auditorium of the Alabama Power Company Building on Broad Street, the citizens present voted unanimously to adopt a resolution incorporating the Tuscaloosa County Preservation Society.
+On March 24, 1966, in the auditorium of the Alabama Power Company on Broad Street, local citizens voted unanimously to incorporate the Tuscaloosa County Preservation Society—what we now know as Historic Tuscaloosa.

 Our History